-The place has a special association with the life or work of a particular person, group or organization of importance in the city's or local area's history

-The place has a special association with the work of the Anzac Cottages Trust, a sub-committee of the Queensland War Council.
-It also has a special association with the Queensland lottery, the Golden Casket as it was initially established to construct these cottages.
+The place has a special association with the life or work of a particular person, group or organization of importance in the city's or local area's history the place has a special association with the work of the Anzac Cottage Trust, a sub-committee of the Queensland War Council.
+It also has a special association with the Queensland lottery.